plotly/plotly.rs/README.md

 ## Usage Within a WASM Environment

 `Plotly.rs` can be used with a WASM-based frontend framework.
+Note that the `kaleido` and `plotly_static` static export features are not supported in WASM environments and will throw a compilation error if used.

 The needed dependencies are automatically enabled for `wasm32` targets at compile time and there is no longer a need for the custom `wasm` flag in this crate.
-Note that the `kaleido` and `plotly_static` features are not supported in WASM environments and will throw a compilation error if enabled.

 First, make sure that you have the Plotly JavaScript library in your base HTML template: